esthy07/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 8-James_Bond sets the permissions to the file hello
+File 9-John_Doe sets the mode of the file